LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 ##Using CSS to Control Web Page Layout

-You will practice using CSS by applying it to the web sites you made in lab 2.
+You will practice using CSS by applying it to the web sites you made in lab 4.

 ###Part 1

-You will use the web page from lab 4, part 1 (originally done for lab 2, part 1) as your starting point.
+You will use the web page from lab 4, part 1 (originally done for lab 2, part 1, it was a single page with a review of something) as your starting point.

-1. Create a external CSS file with the rules that:
+1. Create a external CSS file with rules that:
    - Set a background image.
    - Set a fixed width for the body of the page.
    - Use the float property to move the figure to the right side of the page